parhamyassini/adversarial-image-depth-estimation/README.md

 ### Contributions
 We extend the baseline method of [Hu et al. (2018)](https://arxiv.org/pdf/1803.08673.pdf)  by adding a discriminator network and introducing two new loss functions.
 The discriminator network (D) is trained using ground truth depth maps from the dataset and reconstructed depth maps from the depth estimation module (generator).
 The discriminator forces the depth estimator to generate depth maps that are more similar to the real depth maps.

-Also, we use different the loss functions to (1) compare the structural similarity of the reconstructed depth map and ground truth depth and (2) penalize the depth error on nearby objects depth more than distant objects.
+Also, we use different loss functions to (1) compare the structural similarity of the reconstructed depth map and ground truth depth and (2) penalize the depth error on nearby objects depth more than distant objects.

 ##  Network Architecture